21 Unusual Vegetables You Can Grow and Where To Get Them

 Ramps

-Ramps is also known as wild leek and can be sown any time of the year.
-Once planted it will continue to clump in the one area year after year making it a truly low maintenance crop.
+Once planted, it will continue to clump in one area year after year, making it a truly low-maintenance crop.

 Kohlrabi